ryedin/site/_posts/2016-10-19-botmetrics-enterprise-grade-deployment-on-aws.md

 ## Deploying to Production and Initial Setup

-Now it’s time to deploy the app.
-Kick it off by `convox deploy`.
+Now it's time to deploy the app.
+Kick it off with `convox deploy`.
 (Time to go surf reddit.)

 ## Setting up the Environment